-Jewish law, Catholic law, Hindu law, Muslim law, Buddhist law are all against the commandments of God!
-If you don't believe that then you watch Deepak Chopra, a wizard of the Hindu religion.
-Listen to him and pick up all the works of law that they have: meditation, breathing, reading, thinking-all works of law!
+Remember: Jewish law is not Scriptural law-please understand that!
+Jewish law, Catholic law, Hindu law, Muslim law, Buddhist law-ALL are all against the commandments of God!
+If you don't believe that then you watch PBS-there should be separation of religion and state-Deepak Chopra is a wizard of the Hindu religion.
+Listen to him and pick up all the works of law that they have:

+- meditation

+- breathing

+- reading

+- thinking

+-all works of law!
 Declared by Christ null and void!
 Chopra wrote the book: Seven Laws of Spiritual Success.

-Mark 7:1: "Then the Pharisees and some of the scribes from Jerusalem came together to Him.
+Mark 7:1 "Then the Pharisees and some of the scribes from Jerusalem came together to Him.
 And when they saw some of His disciples eating with defiled hands (that is, unwashed hands), they found fault.
-For the Pharisees and all the Jews, holding fast to the tradition of the elders, do not eat unless they wash their hands thoroughly.... [with the fist] ...
+For the Pharisees and all the Jews, holding fast to the tradition of the elders, do not eat unless they wash their hands thoroughly.
 Even when coming from the market, they do not eat unless they first wash themselves.
-And there are many other things... [including it all, not just hand-washing, but everything that they do] ...that they have received to observe, such as the washing of cups and pots and brass utensils and tables" (vs 1-4).
+And there are many... [he's including it all, not just hand-washing, but everything that they do] ...other things that they have received to observe, such as the washing of cups and pots and brass utensils and tables" (vs 1-4).

-I'll just tell you one of the Sabbath commandments that they have, which is a little hilarious: If on the Sabbath a bushel basket is turned over and they spill on the ground, if they are not spread too far, you may push them back in the bushel basket and set the basket upright.
-If they are spread abroad too far, you may not pick them up and put them back in the bushel basket, because that is harvesting.
+I'll just tell you one of the Sabbath commandments that they have, which is a little hilarious!
+If, on the Sabbath, a bushel basket of apples is turned over and they spill on the ground; if they are not spread too far, you may push them back in the bushel basket and set the basket upright.
+If they are spread abroad too far, you may not pick them up and put them back into the bushel basket because that is harvesting.
 However, you may eat them one at a time.
-Many such things like that!
+Many such things like that.